thegreenwebfoundation/lighthouse-plugin-greenhouse/README.md

 If you use infrastructure run by someone else, it's important that you ask them as a customer or user - this is the number one reason cited for continuing to use infrastructure that runs on fossil fuels.

 [tgwf-admin-site]: https://admin.thegreenwebfoundation.org/

+#### I work in tech, I'm freaking out about the climate and I want to know what else I can do

+Yeah, it's scary AF.

+You can work with the [The Green Web Foundation](https://www.thegreenwebfoundation.org/) to work out a plan for reducing emissions, by following [this contact form](https://docs.google.com/forms/d/1W-Xc_2bjoor1sV2mufeYqoWntE1c0f0Ib6xL4HhHNc8/viewform?edit_requested=true), or come hang out in the [Climate Action Tech Slack](http://climateaction.tech/) - there's a bunhc of us trying to figure it out, and you're welcome to join us.